BitcoinDesign/Guide/guide/transactions/introduction.md

 # Transactions

-Unlike most other payment systems bitcoin does keep track of balances of accounts.
-Instead it uses something known as UTXOs.
+Unlike most other payment systems bitcoin does keep track of balances or accounts.
+Instead it uses something known as Unspent Transaction Outputs, sometimes refered to as "coins".
 If you use an account based model then everyone can find your transacitons under one address — the UTXO model of bitcoin provides privacy advantages as it becomes a lot more difficult to link transactions together under a single account.
-The blockchain afterall is public.
+The blockchain is public afterall.

-It is also possible to send very simple transaction in bitcoin which contains just one operation / payment.
+It is also possible to send very simple transactions in bitcoin which contains just one operation / payment.
 This is how most wallets do it these days.
 One transaction for each payment.
 This is not the most cost effective, or optimised way of handling onchain payments though.

 Since a transaction is able to take multiple inputs (coins used to fund the transaction) and outputs (payments and change).
 You can eseentially allow users to build a transaction that contains multiple operations.
 Enter, batched payments.